mizma/ergoSHIFT/firmware_GP2040-CE/README.md

 ### Prebuilt firmware file

-If you would like to obtain the original GP2040-CE mainline builds, the firmware is available in their [Github Release page](https://github.com/OpenStickCommunity/GP2040-CE/releases) after v0.7.9-RC2
+If you would like to obtain the original GP2040-CE mainline builds, the firmware is available in their [Project Page](https://gp2040-ce.info/downloads) after v0.7.10.

 Once you have downloaded the file, connect the board to your PC, when you see a USB thumbdrive mounted called `RPI-RP2`,